Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models

-\subsubsection{Ising Models without Fields}
+\subsection{Ising Models without Fields}

 To benchmark RQAOA$_1$ on Ising models without fields, we compared its performance against four other algorithms: QAOA$_1$, two variants of RQAOA$_1$, and a classical semidefinite program (SDP).
 QAOA$_1$ parameters were optimised using gradient descent initialised near $\gamma \approx 0$ on \cref{QAOA_Gamma_Linear_Eqn} and is labelled as QAOA$_1$ in the results.
 RQAOA$_1$ was tested in two configurations: RQAOA$_1$ (20), which used a coarse line search of 20 samples for $\gamma \in [0, \pi]$ followed by gradient descent on the best found point, and RQAOA$_1$, which employed gradient descent initialised near $\gamma \approx 0$ on \cref{QAOA_Gamma_Linear_Eqn}.
 Both variants were tested with $\eta = 120$ and $\eta = 248$ recursive steps for 128- and 256-vertex graphs, respectively.
 The final comparison was with a classical SDP based on the Goemans--Williamson algorithm~\cite{goemans1995improved}, adapted for Ising models by replacing the MaxCut cost function with the Ising model Hamiltonian.
 After solving the relaxed SDP, the solution was rounded using 1024 random hyperplanes.